-The Banff Railway Lands Area Redevelopment Plan (ARP) sets forward a bold, integrated vision for the heritage train station lands that is both environmentally and economically sustainable and designed to protect and enhance Banff National Park’s status as an UNESCO World Heritage Site.
+The Banff Railway Lands Area Redevelopment Plan (ARP) sets forward a bold, integrated vision for the heritage train station lands.
+The Plan is both environmentally and economically sustainable and designed to protect and enhance Banff National Park’s status as an UNESCO World Heritage Site.

 This vision stands on the shoulders of past initiatives to advance mass and active transit, restore wildlife corridors and celebrate the Park’s history and culture by the Town of Banff, the Government of Alberta, the Federal Government, and environmental and community groups.

-This ARP provides the real estate and infrastructure to create the option for governments and private operators to form public-private-partnerships that will help bring into reality decades-old dreams of Banffites, Albertans, Canadians and governments.
+This ARP provides the real estate and infrastructure to create the option for governments and private operators to form public-private-partnerships that will help bring into reality decades-old dreams of Banffites, Albertans, and Canadians.